 Humanity has known “where things are” since the dawn of cartography, with clay tablets from as far back as ancient Babylon detailing the precise locations of various sites around cities.
 In recent years, with the widespread proliferation of smart devices, we can now augment this geographic analysis with human movement at varying scales and over time.
 But the new availability of mobility data doesn’t mean points of interest are any less important.
 In fact, the increasing amount of things we can do with geospatial data makes having reliable and accurate POI data even more critical.

-If we stop to think about points of interest and mobility data and the ways in which they’re both collected, we’ll come to find that they are most valuable when combined.
+If we stop to think about points of interest and the ways in which they’re collected, we’ll come to find that they are most valuable when combined.
 Overlaying places with people, over space and over time can have many applications, but without a solid foundation of places, there is not much to analyze.

 Yes, mobility data is important.
 Its importance, however, is limited to revealing the spatial behavior of human beings (or cars or trains or critically endangered Russian eagles) in relation to physical places.
 But it’s important to note that if you don’t know where places are located, the mobility data is rendered largely useless.